-26. More empirical supplementary data can be obtained from a wide range of sources, including publications and grey literature on wetland, peatland and organic soil research and protection, paleo-ecological, pedological, geological, hydrological and botanical research, expedition

-- reports, technical reports by companies and environmental organizations, and incidental descriptions. - 27.
+- 26. More empirical supplementary data can be obtained from a wide range of sources, including publications and grey literature on: research and protection of wetlands, peatlands and organic soil; paleo-ecological, pedological, geological, hydrological and botanical research; expedition reports; technical reports by companies and environmental organizations; and incidental descriptions. - 27.
 To locate data (including proxy data) on the occurrence of peatland and organic soil, relevant research institutes, ministries or agencies may be contacted.
-Data on organic soil are generally elaborated by and stored at various authorities, reflecting the multiple land use applied on them.
+Data on organic soil are generally elaborated by and stored at various authorities, reflecting the multiple land uses applied on them.
 Relevant national authorities may include those for agriculture, forestry, resource extraction, geology, hydrology or environment.
 Considering the often very local terms for peatlands and organic soils, it is important to become familiar with local terms and concepts before contacting local authorities and researchers.